 United Way of Northwest Georgia is a local 501(c)(3) non-profit organization serving Northwest Georgia.
 We work every day to advance the common good by investing in high quality human service programs and by working with philanthropists, businesses, churches, local governments, and dedicated community volunteers to create lasting and measurable changes.
 United Way creates opportunities for all by focusing on the building blocks for a good life: Education, Basic Needs, and Health.

-Kim Thames is the 2019 Board Chair.
+Joe Young is the 2020 Board Chair.

 For a full list of board members click here